XZ3149/LeafcutterITI/README.md

 ### Step 4:
-The output from step 3 is equivalent to leafcutter clustering, and the results are compatible with downstream analysis for Leafcutter, such as Leafcutter_ds and Leafviz.
+The output from step 3 is equivalent to results from leafcutter clustering, and the results are compatible with downstream analysis for Leafcutter, such as Leafcutter_ds and Leafviz.
 Further information and downstream analysis please refer to https://davidaknowles.github.io/leafcutter/index.html